MiyukiQAQ/MissAV-Downloader/readme.md

 how to run this：

-I recommend running the downloader.py directly in the PyCharm development environment When you copy the movie URL from MissAV, it is best to use the English version of the MissAV page
+I recommend running the downloader.py directly in the PyCharm development environment.

+When you copy the movie URL from MissAV, it is best to use the English version of the MissAV page

 You need Python 3